Siddpawar9222/techeazy-backend-assessment/readme.md

 Ensure you system have met the following requirements:

 - Java Development Kit (JDK) 21
-- Maven 3.6.3 or higher (Optional)
+- Maven 3.6.3 or higher (Optional if you are running project only in IDE.
+If you want to run it command line then it is neccessary.)

 ## Installation